nate-d-olson/bioinf-cli-env/README.md

 ## Features

 - **Cross-platform compatibility**: Works on macOS, Ubuntu Linux, and SLURM-based clusters
+- **Continuous Integration**: Automatically tested on Ubuntu 24.04 and macOS environments
 - **Enhanced ZSH**: Using Oh My Zsh and Powerlevel10k for a beautiful, informative prompt
 - **Productivity tools**: Autosuggestions, syntax highlighting, fuzzy search, and directory jumping
 - **Tool integrations**: AWS, Git, Docker, and Micromamba with tab completion